joshhornby/joshhornby.github.io/_posts/2021-01-24-notes-on-an-elegant-puzzle.md

 That list alone is worth checking in with your manager next 1:1.
 If they can't answer those about you, odds are you're not getting what you need, and neither are they.

-One idea I've stolen for my own toolkit is Larson's "four states of an engineering team":
-- **Falling behind**: Backlog growing weekly, always behind.
-- **Treading water**: Critical work gets done, but no space for tech debt.
-- **Repaying debt**: Starting to pay it back, making room for progress.
-- **Innovating**: Low tech debt, high morale, new features flying out.

-The beauty is that Larson doesn't just name these, he maps out steps to get unstuck from each state.
+One idea I've stolen for my own toolkit is Larson's four states of an engineering team.
+A team that's falling behind watches its backlog grow every week.
+A team treading water gets the critical work done but has no room for anything else.
+A team repaying debt is starting to make space again.
+A team that's innovating has low debt, high morale, and features going out of the door.
+Larson doesn't stop at naming them.
+He sets out how to get unstuck from each one.

 What makes *An Elegant Puzzle* different from most leadership books is its honesty about trade-offs.
-It's not about chasing perfection, or pretending every problem is solvable if you just "empower your team".
-It's about wrestling with constraints, making tough calls, and picking your battles.
+It doesn't pretend every problem dissolves if you just empower your team.
+It's about working within constraints and picking your battles.

 Larson reminds you that organisational design is never finished.
 Teams, structure, and incentives quietly shape every outcome.
 You can't out-process a bad structure, and you can't out-hire a broken culture.
 The work is ongoing.

-He's also refreshingly pragmatic about topics like tech debt.
-Not all debt is created equal, and sometimes the real work is surfacing which kind matters, and which you can safely ignore.
-There's a discipline to naming the pain, not just labelling everything as "debt".
+He's also pragmatic about tech debt.
+Not all debt is equal, and often the real work is separating the kind that matters from the kind you can safely ignore.
+Naming the specific pain takes more discipline than labelling everything "debt".

-The book is packed with frameworks and checklists, but the real value is in the stories and context.
-You'll find yourself coming back to it, especially after a rough week.
+The book is packed with frameworks and checklists, but the value is in the stories around them.
 It's the kind of book that gets better the more real-world experience you bring to it.

-If you're leading engineers (or just want to), *An Elegant Puzzle* is the book I keep reaching for when things get complicated.
-It won't solve your problems for you, but it will help you see them more clearly, and that's sometimes all you need to find a way through.
-You don't need to agree with everything, but you'll find yourself referring back to it when you hit a wall.
+If you're leading engineers, or want to, this is the one I keep reaching for when things get complicated.
+It won't solve your problems, but it will help you see them more clearly, and that's usually enough to find a way through.